Mango-information-systems/mango-is-website/source/tools/pullReceipt/index.md

    - type: h3
      value: How it works
    - type: p
-     value: pullReceipt detects all the incoming invoices / receipts in your mailbox, and forwards them to management software or your accountant automatically.
+     value: pullReceipt detects all incoming invoices and receipts in your mailbox and forwards them to management software or your accountant automatically.
    - type: ol
      value: "<li>Connect your email account</li>
-		<li>Choose the action to be done for each invoice's sender</li>
+		<li>Choose what to do for each invoice's sender</li>
 		<li>pullReceipt will automatically process the recognized documents as instructed, and prompt you whenever you have a new provider.</li>"
    - type: p
-     value: While pullReceipt saves your time, you stay in control.
+     value: pullReceipt saves you time while helping you stay in control.
  -
   # Pricing
   content: